Gibbs isotherm: Derivation of the Gibbs adsorption equation

 For a two-phase system consisting of the α and β phase in equilibrium with a surface S dividing the phases, the total Gibbs free energy of a system can be written as:

 where G is the Gibbs free energy.

 The equation of the Gibbs Adsorption Isotherm can be derived from the “particularization to the thermodynamics of the Euler theorem on homogeneous first-order forms.”
 The Gibbs free energy of each phase α, phase β, and the surface phase can be represented by the equation:

 where U is the internal energy, p is the pressure, V is the volume, T is the temperature, S is the entropy, and μ_{i} is the chemical potential of the i-th component.

 By taking the total derivative of the Euler form of the Gibbs equation for the α phase, β phase and the surface phase:

 where A is the area of the dividing surface, and γ is the surface tension.

 For reversible processes, the first law of thermodynamics requires that:

 where q is the heat energy and w is the work.

 Substituting the above equation into the total derivative of the Gibbs energy equation and by utilizing the result γdA is equated to the non-pressure volume work when surface energy is considered:

 by utilizing the fundamental equation of Gibbs energy of a multicomponent system:

 The equation relating the α phase, β phase and the surface phase becomes:

 When considering the bulk phases (α phase, β phase), at equilibrium at constant temperature and pressure the Gibbs–Duhem equation requires that:

 The resulting equation is the Gibbs adsorption isotherm equation:

 The Gibbs adsorption isotherm is an equation which could be considered an adsorption isotherm that connects surface tension of a solution with the concentration of the solute.

 For a binary system containing two components the Gibbs Adsorption Equation in terms of surface excess is:

 Relation between surface tension and the surface excess concentration

-The chemical potential of species i in solution depends on the activity a using the following equation:
+The chemical potential of species i in solution, $\mu_i$, depends on its activity $a_i$ by the following equation: